jacksmedia/pacrimint/content/home/intro.md

-Salutations, you've reached Jacks Consulting.
+Salutations, you've reached Jacks Media.
 We specialize in hybrid websites that work like mobile apps: PWAs.
+We can help you build an app, if you are willing to learn a few new software development techniques.
+You can hire us to build you app, if that's more convenient or appealing than doing it yourself.